Young Parisians

 "Young Parisians" is the debut single from Adam and the Ants, written by Adam Ant.
 Originally released on 20 October 1978, it was the band's only single on Decca Records.

-"Young Parisians" has been included on The Very Best Of Adam And The Ants & Antmusic: The Very Best of Adam Ant.
+"Young Parisians" has been included on The Very Best Of Adam and the Ants & Antmusic: The Very Best of Adam Ant.
 A demo version is the lead track on the first disc of the Antbox three CD set.

 Reception

 At the time, the band were combining the punk sound of their earliest days with a more experimental ethos which would characterise their 1979 debut Dirk Wears White Sox and, to some extent, its 1980 follow-up Kings of the Wild Frontier (by which time only Adam Ant remained from the line-up of the debut single).

-"Young Parisians" was an acoustic cabaret-style number that was deliberately chosen as a single to confuse people who viewed Adam and the Ants as a punk band.
+"Young Parisians" was an acoustic cabaret-style number with the accordion as its lead instrument.
+It was deliberately chosen as a single to confuse people who viewed Adam and the Ants as a punk band.
 Ant later admitted that this was probably a mistake and that "Lady" should have been the leading track.

 In December 1980, following the initial success of Kings of the Wild Frontier and its singles "Dog Eat Dog" and 'Antmusic', the single was re-promoted in the UK, reaching #9 on the UK Singles Chart.

-A new edition in white vinyl was released in October 2023 to commemorate the single's 45th anniversary.
+A new edition on clear vinyl was released in October 2023 to commemorate the single's 45th anniversary.
 This reached number 15 on the UK singles sales chart (not including downloads).